launchscout/ai-part-deux/index.md

 - Ask cursor to explain/convert each file
 - *OR* Ask cursor to write an script to extract metadata and code to separate files

 ---

-# Give it a smaller sandbox to play in
+# Using a DSL: Domain specific languages
-## So it can make less of a mess :)
+- Example: a set of UI components

----
+- Prompt LLM to generate screens using only these components

-# DSL example from Tim
+- Smaller sandbox, less mess

 ---